JMuscatello/create_hashtags/README.md

  -n <number of words>
     top n words to output

  --html
     flag to turn on html output - currently only outputs in html

 OUTPUT FILES;

  most_common_words.html
-    HTML table of most common words, containing documents and sentences
+    HTML table of most common words, containing document name and sentences

 EXAMPLE:

 $ python2.7 create_hashtags.py -f doc1.txt doc2.txt -n 5 --html

 Calculates the top 5 words in doc1.txt and doc2.txt and outputs the words, containing document names and sentences containing the words to the file "most_common_words.html"

 ABOUT THE CODE:

-The code predominantly uses the "re" regular expressions package to find the most common words and subsequently locate these strings as words (using the "\b" regex option) and extract the containing sentences (for which the sentence structure must be prescibed).
-These strings are then processed and output to an html table.

-In this method regex presents some limitations as in this case standard punctuation is used as a delimiter.
-Another option would be to use the NLTK package suite to identify sentence structures and tokens in the text, and use methods which may be applicable to other text based data, i.e. not limited to transcripts or prose with regular punctuation.

-I made an attempt to use tokenize_sent to extract sentences then search for the given word string but I ran into encoding problems that I didn't have time to fix.
+This revised verison of the code uses the NLTK library to first tokenize each document into sentences.
+This is more general than using regex to do this as it uses a pretrained tokenizer model to extract sentences.
+The word_tokenize routine (which uses regex) is then used to split the sentence string into words.

+The words are then counted and matched.
+In this sense this version of the code can be used more generally for other text sources so long as sentences can be idientified with the tokenizer.

+TO DO;

+Contractions could be handled in a tidier manner

 --Jordan Muscatello (jordan.muscatello@gmail.com)